 Also in the collection are county maps, mostly from the late eighteenth or early nineteenth centuries.
 About one third of these are large scale, giving more accurate description of life and landscape in the individual county than the earlier small scale maps.
 Further parts of the collection include two sets of the first edition one-inch Ordnance Survey maps, and thematic material such as railway, canal, road and geological atlases.

 Reader constituencies differ considerably in scope.
-There are the academic users, based within the University using maps to further their research; there are the commercial users, wishing to identify land use change; there are those planning expeditions or holidays to distant locations; there are the genealogists; there are those researching boundary disputes – be they legal teams working on international boundaries, or private individuals examining footpath routes passing their houses; there are that particularly British phenomenon – the railway buff, studying the changing locations of stations and sidings; and there are the historians of cartography, keen to exploit our sizeable antiquarian holdings.
+There are the academic users, based within the University using maps to further their research, or maybe using our digital mapping expertise to help create new maps to support their research; there are the commercial users, wishing to identify land use change; there are those planning expeditions or holidays to distant locations; there are the genealogists; there are those researching boundary disputes – be they legal teams working on international boundaries, or private individuals examining footpath routes passing their houses; there are that particularly British phenomenon – the railway buff, studying the changing locations of stations and sidings; and there are the historians of cartography, keen to exploit our sizeable antiquarian holdings.

 Please see the Map Room web pages for more information.